jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 ## Minimize the DFA

-To use this concept of being indistinguishable to minimize a DFA, you can use a table to keep track which states are distinguishable from each other.
+To use the concept of being indistinguishable to minimize a DFA, you can use a table to keep track which states are distinguishable from each other.
 The states which are not indistinguishable can be combined.
 To solve one of these problems you start by creating a table which compares each of the states in the DFA.
 You then go through and mark the states which are indistinguishable -- start with